Subhash Kumar Sojatia

 Subhash Kumar Sojatia (born 30 March 1952) is an Indian politician and former Minister of Home, Health, Industry, Commerce, Medical Education and Public Relations in the Government of Madhya Pradesh.
 He was born on 30 March 1952 in the small town of Bhanpura, located in the Mandsaur District in the Malwa region of Madhya Pradesh.
 Sojatia received his education at Holkar Science College.

 After completing his studies, Sojatia began his career in politics, joining the Indian National Congress party in the late 1970s.
 He quickly rose through the ranks of the party, becoming an influential member of the Madhya Pradesh Congress Committee.
 In 1980, Sojatia was elected as a member of the Madhya Pradesh Legislative Assembly, representing the Garoth-Bhanpura constituency.
 Since then Sojatia has been a member of the Madhya Pradesh Legislative Assembly 5 times, and has been part of the Cabinet in the Digivijay Singh Congress government for 10 years.

 Over the course of his political career, Sojatia has held a number of important roles and responsibilities, including serving as the Minister of Home, Health, Industry, Commerce, Medical Education, and Public Relations in the Government of Madhya Pradesh.
-In these roles, he has worked to improve the lives of the people of Madhya Pradesh, focusing on issues such as healthcare, education, and economic development.

 Subhash Kumar Sojatia has also been an active member of the All India Congress Committee (AICC), the highest decision-making body of the Indian National Congress party.
 He is serving as a delegate for the AICC, representing the Madhya Pradesh region and has been the Vice President of the Madhya Pradesh Congress Committee participating in the development of party policies and strategies.